 In addition to online stores, the furniture trade chains Asko and Sotka serve their customers with 86 physical stores in Finland and 10 in Estonia.
 The agricultural and machinery trade consists of the K-maatalous retailer business function in Finland and the Konekesko machinery sales functions in the Baltic countries in addition to Finland.

 The chains in the leisure goods trade are Intersport, Budget Sport, The Athlete’s Foot and Kookenkä.
 Intersport Finland Ltd with its chains is Finland's market leader in the sports trade.
 The chains are part of the international Intersport chain, which nowadays operates in 66 countries on six continents.
 The Athlete’s Foot, a new chain in Finland, began operating in 2016 with a focus on athletic leisure footwear.
 Kenkäkesko Ltd is the chain unit for the Kookenkä stores.
 In addition to the extensive network of store sites, all of the leisure goods chains have their own websites and online stores, which are constantly increasing in importance in the retail trade.

-The international K-rauta chain offers products and services for building, renovation, yard and garden, interior decoration and furnishing to consumer, project and business customers.
-There are K-rauta stores in Finland, Sweden, Estonia, Latvia and Russia.
-All K-rauta stores in Finland are run by retailer entrepreneurs.
+The international K-Rauta offers products and services for building, renovation, yard and garden, interior decoration and home furnishing to consumer customers, project customers and business customers.
+There are K-Rauta stores in Finland, Sweden, Estonia, Latvia and Russia.
+In Finland, all K-Rauta stores are run by retailer entrepreneurs.